ehsannarmani/gradle-mirror/README.md

 ### Usage:

-Easily just put the mirror url as maven in `settings.gradle` file and re-sync project:
+Simply add the mirror url as a maven repository in the `settings.gradle` file and re-sync project:

 ```kotlin
 pluginManagement {